kfkchau/Legitimacy-Under-Acceleration/lkn - issue 6.md

-## Why Today’s AI Governance Still Feels Like Theatre to the People Running the Systems
+## DRAFT - Why Today’s AI Governance Still Feels Like Theatre to the People Running the Systems

 From the outside, it looks like we’ve made real progress.